 Cash Buyers vs Bond Buyers: Which Should You Choose?

 Two offers land on the same day.
 One is cash.
 One is bond-dependent.
 The cash offer is lower; the bond offer is higher.
-You're not sure which one is actually stronger.
-Most sellers instinctively favour cash, but that instinct isn't always right, and accepting the wrong offer can cost you weeks, complications, or money you didn't need to lose.
+You're not sure which one is the stronger offer.
+Most sellers lean towards cash on instinct, but that instinct isn't always right, and taking the wrong offer can cost you weeks, complications, or money you didn't need to lose.

-A cash buyer purchases a property without needing a home loan, the full purchase price is paid from available funds at transfer.
-A bond buyer purchases using mortgage finance from a bank, with the sale subject to bond approval within a specified period.
-Understanding which type of offer is stronger in your specific situation is an important part of selling your home, because the type of buyer affects certainty, timeline, and your net proceeds.
+Cash buyers pay the full purchase price from available funds at transfer, with no home loan involved.
+Bond buyers use mortgage finance from a bank, so the sale hangs on bond approval within a set period.
+Working out which offer is stronger in your situation is an important part of selling well, because the type of buyer shapes certainty, timeline, and what finally reaches your account.

 Key takeaways

 A genuine cash buyer offers something no bond-dependent buyer can match: certainty.
-There's no bank to approve, no bond condition to expire, and no risk of the finance falling through at the last moment.
-The offer is clean.
-If the cash is confirmed and available, the sale proceeds to transfer without that variable.
+There's no bank to approve, no bond condition to expire, and no risk of finance falling through at the last moment.
+The offer is clean, and if the cash is confirmed and available, the sale runs to transfer without that variable, one of the smoother routes through selling your home.

-Cash buyers typically transfer faster too.
-Without the bond approval process, which can take two to four weeks even for a clean application, the timeline from accepted offer to transfer registration is shorter.
-For sellers with time pressure, this matters.
+Cash buyers usually transfer faster too.
+Without the bond approval process, which can take two to four weeks even on a clean application, the road from accepted offer to registration is shorter.
+For sellers under time pressure, that counts.

 The trade-off is that cash buyers know their value.
 They often offer below the asking price because they understand they're offering certainty, and they expect some discount in return.
 Whether the discount is worth accepting depends on how much uncertainty you can absorb and what a bond buyer's offer would realistically need to look like to be stronger overall.

-A bond buyer can offer a higher purchase price because they're borrowing the balance above their deposit.
-In many cases, a bond offer is the stronger financial outcome for the seller, especially when the buyer has a substantial deposit and a pre-approval from a bank that confirms they qualify for the required amount.
+A bond buyer can offer a higher purchase price, because they're borrowing the balance above their deposit.
+In many cases a bond offer is the stronger financial outcome for the seller, especially when the buyer has a substantial deposit and a pre-approval that confirms they qualify for the amount.
+Setting a figure that reflects the market, as we cover in pricing your home correctly, helps you read whether that higher number is realistic.

 The risk is the bond condition.
-If the buyer's application is declined, because of their credit profile, the bank's valuation of the property coming in lower than the purchase price, or a change in their financial circumstances, the sale falls away.
-This risk varies significantly based on how financially prepared the buyer is.
+If the application is declined, because of the buyer's credit profile, a bank valuation that comes in below the price, or a change in their circumstances, the sale falls through.
+How large that risk is depends heavily on how financially prepared the buyer is.

-A buyer with pre-approval from a major bank, a 20% deposit, and stable employment history is a very different risk profile from a buyer who says they think they can get a bond but haven't applied yet.
-Your agent should be able to assess which type of bond buyer you're dealing with.
+A buyer with pre-approval from a major bank, a 20% deposit, and a stable employment history is a far safer bet than a buyer who says they can probably get a bond but hasn't applied yet.
+Your agent should be able to tell which kind of bond buyer you're dealing with.

 Evaluate every offer across four factors: price, certainty, timeline, and conditions.

-A cash offer at R1.4m with no conditions often outperforms a bond offer at R1.5m with a marginal buyer when your timeline is tight.
-A bond offer at R1.5m from a pre-approved buyer with a 25% deposit may outperform a cash offer from a buyer who hasn't yet proven the funds are liquid.
+A cash offer at R1.4m with no conditions often beats a bond offer at R1.5m from a marginal buyer when your timeline is tight.
+A bond offer at R1.5m from a pre-approved buyer with a 25% deposit may beat a cash offer from someone who hasn't yet proven the funds are liquid.
+When you're comparing competing offers, it's the full picture that decides, not the headline number.

 Seller's checklist: choosing wisely